 In addition to the title information, clicking on "Advanced Settings" will show additional options.
 Here, you can choose whether you'd like to give other members the ability to copy and paste text from your document as well as the option to download it directly to their computer.
 When everything is just how you want it, click on the "Done" button and you'll be taken to a page where you can click on the "View" button to view your newly published document on Scribd, and a link to view all of your uploads.

 Congratulations!
 You’ve just successfully published your document on Scribd.
 Now, go out there, get to work and start publishing more.

 Scribd's publishing platform is great for making your work available to a large online audience, but Scribd is not an editor.
 There's no way to edit a document's contents once its been uploaded.
-But don't think that mean you can't revise your work.
+But don't think that means you can't revise your work!
 You can make changes to a document locally and then upload the changed document as a new revision on Scribd.
 The new revision will replace the old copy while retaining the document's statistics and comments, and the document's URL will remain the same!

 First you'll need to edit your original document on your computer.
 The choice is up to you whether to save your changes using a new file name or overwrite the existing file; the name of the file you upload won't affect the document on Scribd.

 When you're ready to upload the revised file, open the document's properties page on Scribd.
 Scroll down the page and click 'Upload a new revision'.

 You'll see a screen similar to the following.
 Click Choose File and locate the updated copy of the file on your computer and then click Upload and the copy will be uploaded and processed by the system.
 Viola!
 You're revision is up on Scribd in place of the old copy.

 Old versions of the document are kept and archived.
 Nobody can access them, but you can always revert to a previous version later if you'd like.
 Simply return to the document's properties page and select the old revision from the list and select 'Revert'.